FacultyCreative/ngActiveResource/README.md

     Post.find({id: 1})
     >> http://my.api.com/posts/1

-ActiveResource will use a query string by default.
+If no params are provided, ActiveResource will use a query string by default.

     Post.$delete({author_id: 1})
     >> http://my.api.com/posts/?author_id=1